Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 #### Configuring the table name

-When the default table is not set, the table information needs to be provided as part of the message handling pipeline.
+To provide a table at runtime or override the default table, the table information needs to be set as part of the message handling pipeline.

-A behavior at the level of the`ITransportReceiveContext`:
+A behavior at the stage of the`ITransportReceiveContext`:

 snippet: CustomTableNameUsingITransportReceiveContextBehavior

-A behavior at the level of the `IIncomingLogicalMessageContext` can be used as well:
+A behavior at the stage of the `IIncomingLogicalMessageContext` can be used as well:

 snippet: CustomTableNameUsingIIncomingLogicalMessageContextBehavior